keyitang94/keyitang94.github.io/research.md

 2025. ["The Electoral Effects of Foreign Aid: Evidence from Sub-National Data."](https://godad.uni-goettingen.de/uploads/papers/Dreher_Pan_Schneider_Tang_2025.pdf) With Axel Dreher, Jingke Pan, and Christina Schneider.(First draft complete, presented at GODAD Workshop 2025 at Gottingen University, to be presented at 2025 IPES Annual Conference)

 2025.
+"IMF Programs and the Distributional Politics of Human Rights Repression."
+With Rodwan Abouharb and Bernhard Reinsberg.
+(First draft completed, presented at the EPSA 2025 and to be presented at PEIO 2026)

+2025.
 "Who Gets the Jobs?
 Political Favoritism in Subnational FDI across Africa."
 With Solomon Owusu and Gideon Ndubuisi.
 (Data analysis in progress)

-2025.
-"IMF Programs and the Distributional Politics of Human Rights Repression."
-With Rodwan Abouharb and Bernhard Reinsberg.
-(Data analysis in progress, presented at the EPSA 2025 Annual Conference (Madrid))

 Permanent Working Paper: